Scotland’s water is important for our health and businesses across the country.

 This SEPA flood map shows areas which are likely to flood from rivers, the sea and surface water.

-Scotland's environment map showing Scotland's rivers, coasts and lochs and their water quality.
+Scotland's environment map shows Scotland's rivers, coasts and lochs and their water quality.
 What factors are having an effect on the quality of waterways near you?

-Scotland's environment map showing major river catchment areas.
+Scotland's environment map shows major river catchment areas.
 Are your schools grounds within the catchment of a major river?

 Scotland’s seas cover an area larger than its land area.
 This map shows the boundaries.